Making things grow in St. John

 “We’ll be following all safety protocols relating to coronavirus,” she said.

-Currently, asparagus is in season at the Osborne farm and for sale.
-Tomatoes will be ready in the next two weeks.
+Currently, asparagus in season at the Osborne farm, and tomatoes will be ready in the next two weeks.

 “We expect to harvest over 1,000 pounds of big red juicy tomatoes this season,” she said.